Bad breath in a child - when can changing the baby’s diet help? Bad breath in a child Sweetish bad breath in a child Komarovsky

 • Reduce the amount of protein

-• Make sure that the child drinks at least one and a half liters of clean water per day
+• Make sure your child drinks at least one and a half liters clean water in a day

-• Teach the child the technique of brushing teeth (removing food particles from the interdental space and plaque from the tongue).
+• Teach your child the technique of brushing teeth (removing food particles from the interdental space and plaque from the tongue).

-If the child is still very young, it is worth checking if there is a foreign body in his nose.
+If the child is still very small, it is worth checking whether he has foreign body.
 Perhaps this is the reason for the bad smell: an inflammatory process develops in the nose, and purulent discharge is formed, which the baby swallows.

-To remove a foreign body, you need to see a doctor.
+To remove a foreign body, you must consult a doctor.

-If these methods do not help, most likely, the reason lies in the onset of the disease.
-In this case, there is no need to mask an unpleasant symptom: it is important to seek help in time and cure the disease.
+If these methods do not help, most likely the reason lies in the onset of the disease.
+In this case, there is no need to mask the unpleasant symptom: it is important to seek help in time and cure the disease.

 Parents should not self-medicate.
-The most correct decision would be a visit to a pediatrician: he will conduct a comprehensive examination of the child, specify all the necessary information for making a preliminary diagnosis, and only then will he send him to the right doctor (dentist, otorhinolaryngologist, gastroenterologist, etc.).
+The most the right decision There will be a visit to the pediatrician: he will conduct a comprehensive examination of the child, clarify all the necessary information for making a preliminary diagnosis, and only then refer him to the right doctor (dentist, otorhinolaryngologist, gastroenterologist, etc.).
 To clarify the diagnosis, a specialist may prescribe laboratory and ultrasound examinations.
 This approach will allow you to quickly determine the cause of the unpleasant odor and prevent the development of serious consequences.

-If the child is old enough to evaluate the attitude of others towards himself, he may be ashamed of bad breath.
-Moreover, at school, he may experience difficulties in communication, be humiliated and ridiculed.
+If a child is old enough to evaluate the attitude of others towards him, he may be embarrassed by bad breath.
+Moreover, at school he may experience communication difficulties, be humiliated and ridiculed.

-It is very important that the parents conduct an educational conversation in time and explain to the child that he is not to blame for the problem.
-Sometimes a sensitive reaction causes the child to have a strong interest in coping with the trouble faster, and he is happy to follow all the prescribed recommendations.
+It is very important that parents have a timely educational conversation and explain to the child that he is not to blame for the problem.
+Sometimes a sensitive reaction causes a strong interest in a child to quickly cope with trouble, and he gladly follows all the prescribed recommendations.

 Immediately after birth, the baby has a very pleasant smell.
-This is due to its "sterility".
-The newborn has not yet had time to fully face the harmful effects of the environment, so the microflora of his body is clean and perfect.
-However, with age, parents may notice a rather unpleasant and even repulsive odor from the mouth of a child.
-This worries many, so we will understand the causes of this pathology.
+This is due to its “sterility”.
+The newborn has not yet reached to the fullest face the harmful effects of the environment, so the microflora of his body is clean and ideal.
+However, with age, parents may notice a rather unpleasant and even repulsive odor from the child’s mouth.
+This worries many, so let’s look at the causes of this pathology.

 Bad breath in a child is a symptom, the cause of which must be found out.
-Bad breath - a norm or a pathology?
+Bad breath - normal or pathological?

-Smell from the baby's mouth, especially in the morning, can be due to the drying out of saliva, the accumulation of bacteria in the oral cavity, or the development of a disease.
+Your baby's breath may smell, especially in the morning, due to dry saliva, accumulation of bacteria in the mouth, or the development of a disease.
 In the latter case, the smell will be persistent and characteristic.
-If after the morning procedures (brushing teeth and tongue, rinsing) the specific aroma does not go away, the child should be shown to the doctor.
-The pediatrician will examine him, conduct an examination and confirm or refute the fears of his relatives.
+If after morning procedures (brushing teeth and tongue, rinsing) the specific aroma does not go away, the child should be shown to a doctor.
+The pediatrician will examine him, conduct an examination and confirm or refute his family’s fears.

-Why does a healthy child have a strange odor from the mouth?
+Why do healthy child Do you have a strange smell from your mouth?
 Let's consider the physiological reasons for this phenomenon:

-• eating strongly sweet, carbohydrate-containing foods or foods with a specific smell (onions, garlic);
+• eating highly sweet, carbohydrate-containing foods or foods with a specific odor (onions, garlic);

-• a small child can put something in his nose (for example, a piece of washcloth, rubber), which will lead to rotting of the object and the appearance of an odor;
+• a small child may put something in his nose (for example, a piece of washcloth, rubber), which will cause the object to rot and create an odor;

-• hormonal changes during puberty, lack of vitamins, trace elements and iodine in the body.
+• hormonal changes during puberty, lack of vitamins, microelements and iodine in the body.

 The main causes of unpleasant odor

-Bad breath occurs at any age and can be associated with rot, iodine, acid, acetone, urine, or rotten eggs.
-With the transition to solid food and the appearance of teeth in an infant and children over a year old, food remains remain in the oral cavity, which leads to the multiplication of bacteria and fungi in the body.
-With proper oral care and hygiene, odor usually disappears unless it is a symptom of a medical condition.
+Bad breath occurs at any age and can be associated with rot, iodine, acid, acetone, urine or rotten eggs.
+With the transition to solid foods and the appearance of teeth infant and children older than one year, food remains remain in the mouth, which leads to the proliferation of bacteria and fungi in the body.
+With proper care and oral hygiene, the odor usually disappears unless it is a symptom of a disease.

 • diseases of the oral cavity;